sagemath/trac_to_gh/Issue 3683.md

 # Issue 3683: meataxe interface [with patch, not ready for review]

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3683

 Original creator: wdj